What pain and symptoms are associated with the soleus muscle?

 Braces and Support For Lower Leg, and Ankle

 Eurosocks Patented Recovery Graduated Compression Sock The graduated compression socks have become a go-to for both amateur and professional athletes for lower leg, ankle and foot injury recovery.
 Graduated compression helps relieve pain from muscle stiffness and soreness as well as discouraging inflammation.
-The socks wickable fabric keeps skin dry and DryStat technology inhibits the growth of odor causing microbes.
+The socks wicking fabric keeps skin dry and DryStat technology inhibits the growth of odor-causing microbes.
 The over the calf style works very well for soleus muscle recovery as the sock will cover the entire muscle.
-If you suspect or have been treated for blood clots, consult with a doctor before using compression on the lower legs.
+If you suspect or have been treated for blood clots, consult a doctor before using compression on the lower legs.

 Therapy Tools And Information For Self Treatment Of Lower Leg Muscle Pain

-Do you know that a knot in the soleus muscle can cause jaw pain and headaches as well as lower leg and back pain?
+Do you know that “knots” or other dysfunction in the soleus muscle can cause jaw pain and headaches as well as lower leg and back pain?
 If you have any of these symptoms I recommend that you purchase Claire Davies The Trigger Point Therapy Workbook: Your Self-Treatment Guide for Pain Relief.
 Mr. Davies explain the trigger point phenomenon and muscle pain in everyday language.
 But what makes this book worth its weight in gold are the individual muscle trigger point treatments that Davies has compiled.His diagrams and step by step instructions help you locate which muscles are contributing to your pain, how to find the trigger point and treat it.
 He also provides stretching and strengthening exercises for each muscle.
-If you suffer with unresolved lower leg, heel, and low back pain I highly recommend this book.
-If you have unresolved jaw pain and headaches you may want to learn about the trigger point in the soleus muscle connected to these symptoms.
+If you suffer from unresolved lower leg, heel, and low back pain I highly recommend this book.
 It takes time and practice to master finding trigger points, but once you learn you have a tool and method to help relieve muscle pain throughout the body.
 Relieving trigger points in the soleus muscles may help you resolve some of your pain issues.
-This book is a must have for anyone interested in finding the cause and treating muscle pain.
+This book is a must-have for anyone interested in finding the cause and treating muscle pain.